 Founded in 1951 with a mission to discover, nurture & promote young musicians, Concert Artists Guild helps artists launch sustainable careers.
 CAG provides support to a roster of talented artists during a critical and formative time: between completion of formal studies and the achievement of an established career.
 Artists are selected through a rigorous multi-round annual competition open to traditional and non-traditional instrumentalists, ensembles and singers.
 CAG offers comprehensive management services including concert bookings and tour management, commissioning and recording opportunities and marketing and publicity support.
-Competition winners are also presented on the Concerts in New York at Weill Recital Hall at Carnegie Hall.
+Competition winners are also presented on the Winners Series at Weill Recital Hall at Carnegie Hall.
 The New Music/New Places initiative presents CAG artists in non-traditional venues such as bars, clubs and galleries, introducing diverse audiences to concert music.
 The CAG Records label enables roster musicians to get their music onto disc and into the marketplace.
 The CAG Commissioning Program ensures that classical music continues to be a living art form by fostering collaborations between performers and composers.

 CAG has helped several hundred young musicians start careers over the past sixty years.
 And the range of artistry has been great: from the heart of the tradition to the cutting edge.
 Notable alumni artists include violinist Jennifer Koh, clarinetists David Krakauer and David Shifrin, flutists Carol Wincenc and Marina Piccinini, Imani Winds, Grammy-winning ensembles eighth blackbird, Pacifica and Parker String Quartets and MacArthur Fellow Claire Chase.